jdtsmith/python-mls/README.md

   ... y=2[C-j]
   ... z=3[S-Ret]
   ```
 - **Copy and paste?**: Just try it.
-Python-mls configures python-mode to strip out the "..." line prefixes on yank, and it adds them back in as needed.
+Python-mls configures python-mode to strip out the `...` line prefixes on yank, and it adds them back in automatically.
-- **How does this differ from iPython's multi-line capability?** In a few ways: iPython evaluates each line as it is inputed, and checks for syntax errors as they are entered.
+- **How does this differ from iPython's multi-line input capability?** In a few ways: iPython evaluates each line as it is inputed, and checks for syntax errors line by line.
 Python-mls lets you edit and then sends the complete block en masse at the end.
 Python-mls lets you move right across lines using normal emacs movement (even python navigation commands), whereas iPython treats each line as a separate entity you can access via up/down arrow only.
 - **How do you skip over entire multi-line statements in history without having to move all the way through them?** Try holding Shift with arrows: `S-up`,`S-down` (or `C-S-n/p`).
 - **Why does python-mls handle fontification?** By default, python-mode copies the full input text back and forth from the inferior shell to a hidden Python buffer, and fully refontifies it there _after every keypress_.
 With short, single-line statements this isn't a problem, but with long multi-line input this becomes highly inefficient.
 Python-mls replaces this with a special in-buffer fontification function which both adds the continuation line prefixes (e.g. ` ...`) and performs default python-mode fontification, all in one efficient pass.
 This also saves the creation of random fontification buffers.
-- **Any other useful tips?**:
+- **Any other tips?**:
    - Get to know the useful commands provided by `comint` (which most Emacs inferior shells use): `C-c C-u`: `comint-kill-input`; `C-c C-o`: `comint-kill-output`; `C-c M-o`: `comint-clear-buffer`, and more.
    - Python-mls binds a few keyboard shortcuts for python navigation for use after the prompt.
 See `python-mls-import-python-nav-command-list` to add more.